bcgov/MOH-HCIM-FHIR/input/pagecontent/design.md

 Proposal | Description |
 :--- | :--- |
 Add Patient interaction | Some of the features normally done through the Revise Patient interaction are now part of Add Patient.
 Specifically, 'force create' and newborn interactions are now done with Add Patient. |
-Update interaction | A Update interaction allows users to logically delete, add or change part of the Patient resource.
+Partial Update interaction | A Partial Update interaction allows users to logically delete, add or change part of the Patient resource.
 This is useful when a stakeholder doesn't need (or persist) certain Patient attributes, but today, must query and then echo back these attributes in a Revise Patient interaction.
 The exact operations allowed by the Client Registry is to be determined.|
 Business dates feature | Attributes will have business dates that haven't been present in V3. | Get Eligibility interaction | This guide includes sections describing a Get Eligibility interaction that is similar to V3.
 However the Get Eligibility FHIR specification should be provided by Health Insurance BC (HIBC).
 This guide speculates on how those requests and responses may be structured but the Client Registry _FHIR team still needs to consult with HIBC_.|